jmkeever070/Dog-Party/readme.md

 * A comp was provided, which the end product design should accurately represent.

 2. Increase skills in HTML.
-* Focus on writing properly structured HTML.
+* Focus on writing properly structured HTML according to the Turing HTML Style Guide.

 3. Increase skills in CSS.
-* Focus on having DRY CSS.
+* Focus on having DRY CSS using the Turing CSS Style Guide.

 4. Incorporation of JavaScript if possible.
-* Begin experimenting with JavaScript extensions if student feels comfortable.
+* Begin experimenting with JavaScript extensions.

 # How it was made